-- NEW 11/18/2013: Google Goggles: Super tool for converting a picture of text into actual text.
+- Google Goggles: Super tool for converting a picture of text into actual text.
 It requires copy and paste, and a bit of text clean up, but is a super tool for Android smart phones.

 - Zotero: This is a free bibliographic organizer that can capture info direct from the web, produce reports on selected resources, and create citations and bibliography in one of several styles (APA, Chicago, etc.).
 I used to use EndNote, but it was pricey.
 Zotero is free and does everything I've needed so far.

 - Scrivener: Non-linear composition tool that I'm using for writing the text.
 Since I think in non-linear and often random bits, this has been great at allowing me to capture stuff as it comes and easily reorganize it later.
 It also produces output in several formats.

 - Send-to-Kindle: This Firefox add-on has been great for capturing tangential, but interesting, and wholly unrelated (re: fun) reading off the web and sending it via wifi to my Kindle.